allisonlynnbasore14/DSA-18/sorting/day01/README.md

 * Avoid worst case performances (time and/or space) of Quick sort by randomly shuffling before sorting
 * Understand the heap sort algorithm:
   * Understand why building a heap is O(N) time
-  * Understand why heap sort is worst, average and best case O(NlogN) time
+  * Understand why heap sort is worst, avrerage and best case O(NlogN) time
-  * Understand the O(1) space complexity of heap sort
+  * Understand the O(1) space complexity rrrrrrof heap sort
-* Understand how to implement a priority queue
+* Understand how to implement a priority queue/home/allison/Documents/DSA/DSA-18/datastructures/day04
   * How to implement it using a max-heap

 ## Resources